CuicuiZhao2018/MRA-MGG-softmax/README.md

 Import manopt first by running importmanopt.m file under manopt file.

-Run main_random_signal.m and main_shard_constant_signal.m to repeat some experiments from section 第几节 of the paper.
+Run main_random_signal.m and main_shard_constant_signal.m to repeat some experiments in the paper.

 Requirements: